Follow TV Tropes

 • In Justice League of America, Buddy realizes Anansi is affecting him when he eats chicken.

-• Nuclear Family: With the twist that Buddy is, of course, a superhero.
+• Nuclear Family: Buddy has a wife, a son and a daughter with the twist that he is, of course, a superhero.

 • Old Superhero: The Last Days of Animal Man is set in a future where after 20-odd years as a superhero, an aging Buddy starts losing his powers.
 Even so, he takes on a last fight as a nearly-powerless Badass Normal wearing body armor and wielding a crowbar.